nsaqui4c/CSS_learn/README.md

 ### Images:

 * Images by default does not fix there size according to parent element
-* We need to make parent element block or inline block and then make 100% to contain them in parent
+* We need to make parent element block or inline-block and then make 100% to contain them in parent

 *******************************************